Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 BI --> Exec[Executive Meeting]

-That works when the numbers behave.
-Then one quarter, revenue dips in a region that was supposed to grow, or churn spikes in a cohort that looked healthy last month.
-The executive asks the question the dashboard was never built to answer: “Why?”
+That works until a new question comes up — revenue dips in a region that was supposed to grow, churn spikes in a cohort that looked healthy — and the executive asks the question the dashboard was never built to answer: “Why?”
+That single word kicks off a second, slower pipeline:

 sequenceDiagram